 - EXTRA- CURRICULAR ACTIVITIES

-The experiences of children are enriched by a range of planned extra-curricular activities, including after-school clubs, off-site visits and outside visitors/speakers as well as opportunities for children to develop their wider social awareness through our disability workshops, enterprise activity weeks and E-Safety training sessions.
+The experiences of children are enriched by a range of planned extra-curricular activities, including after-school clubs, off-site visits and outside visitors/speakers as well as opportunities for children to develop their wider social awareness through our disability workshops, enterprise activity weeks, charitable activities and E-Safety training sessions.

 - FORMING & EXPRESSING VIEWS